Search

 In sixth grade social studies, students are now in the middle of studying world religions while transitioning into longer analytical writing.
 A goal is to explore each religion with curiosity and an open mind.
 We have studied two of the three major monotheistic religions: Judaism and Christianity.
 This week, we began our studies of Islam while doing our best to keep in mind what we’ve learned about the other religions so that we can approach analytical writing with analysis that is based on specific evidence.

 Toward the end of the week, we aimed to discover as much as we could about the Islamic religion and the empire that was built around it.
-After Thanksgiving break, we will transition into studying Hinduism and Buddhism, and the empires built around each respectively.
+After Thanksgiving break, we will study Hinduism and Buddhism and the empires built around each.

 – Khang Phan, sixth grade social studies teacher